jdoleary/Spellmasons/readme.md

 - To Fully build and push a new version to production
     - Run `npm run build` in the `Golems-menu` repo
     - Run `npm run build-for-electron` in the `Golems` repo
+    - These 2 should always be done together:
         - UPDATES BACKEND: Run `./deploy.sh` to push new version to the backend servers on Digital Ocean
         - UPDATES FRONTEND: Run `git push -u production master` to push Frontend update to https://assets.spellsmasons.com which allows games to pull updates
 - Go to `Golems-Electron-Build` and follow instructions IF you need to push a new package to Steam; HOWEVER, you probably shouldn't.
 Updates are designed to be downloaded through assets.spellmasons.com